Cyberdragon2006/email-automation/README.md

-# Web Scraper
+# Email Automation

-Automatically scrapes data from any website and saves it to Excel in seconds.
+Automatically sends personalized bulk emails from an Excel contact list.

 ## What it does
-- Scrapes 1000+ items automatically
+- Sends 100s of emails automatically
+- Personalizes each email with name
-- Saves data to clean Excel file
+- Reads contacts from Excel file
 - Shows live progress bar
-- Works on any website

 ## Technologies Used
 - Python 3
-- BeautifulSoup4
-- Requests
+- SMTP
 - OpenPyXL
+- tqdm

 ## How it works
-1. You give the website URL
+1. You provide Excel file with contacts
-2. Script scrapes all data automatically
+2. Script reads names and emails
-3. Saves everything to Excel file
+3. Sends personalized email to each person
 4. Done in minutes!

 ## Order this service
-Available on Fiverr — contact me for custom scraping scripts
+Available on Fiverr — contact me for custom email automation
 Mail - rishimt2021@gmail.com